Wiolinek/mega-clinic_reservation-system/README.md

 ## Room for Improvement

-- add notiffication about max order quantity for each item in cart
+-
-- block manual input for quantities on product card
+-

 ## License

 This website was built by Wiola Polok www.u-v.codes.
-Copyright @ 2021 Wiola Polok www.u-v.codes.
+Copyright @ 2022 Wiola Polok www.u-v.codes.
 All Rights Reserved.
 You are allowed to use it for both personal and commercial use, but not to claim it as your own design.

 ## Contact